Jorge Bava

 Jorge Rodrigo Bava (born 2 August 1981) is a Uruguayan football manager and former player who played as a goalkeeper.
-He is the current manager of Liverpool Montevideo.
+He is the current manager of Paraguayan club Cerro Porteño.

 Career

 In January 2010 Rosario Central signed the Uruguayan goalkeeper from Libertad to a two-year contract.

-On January 7, 2017, signed with an MLS club Chicago Fire to a one-year contract with two one-year options.
-His contract was terminated by mutual consent on January 18, 2018.
+On 7 January 2017, Bava signed with MLS club Chicago Fire to a one-year contract with two one-year options.
+His contract was terminated by mutual consent on 18 January 2018.